RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Experiments

 \textbf{Evaluation Metrics.} To accommodate the nature of different question types, we adopt two evaluation metrics accordingly.
 For \textit{failure detection}, \textit{failure identification}, and \textit{failure locating}, where answers tend to be relatively deterministic, we employ a multiple-choice format and compute the accuracy as the percentage of correctly answered samples.
 For the remaining tasks, where responses are semantically richer, we rely on an external LLM to assess answers along three dimensions: \textbf{correctness}, \textbf{relevance}, and \textbf{completeness}.
-Detailed descriptions of these three evaluation dimensions along with the prompt provided to the LLM can be found in Appendix~\ref{evaluation_details}.
 The final score is computed as the average of the three dimensional scores.
 All scores are normalized to a 100-point scale.